Series / Power Rangers in Space

 - The Bus Came Back:

-- Adam Park, briefly, in the episode "Always A Chance."
-He becomes the Black Power Ranger one last time, using his original Power Morpher (the one damaged when Rito destroyed the Thunderzords) in spite of Alpha 6's warning that morphing could kill him.
+- Adam Park in the episode "Always A Chance."
+He serves as a mentor to Carlos, helping him through a lapse in confidence and uses the damaged original Power Morpher (supposedly destroyed by Rito in MMPR season three) in spite of Alpha 6's warning that morphing could kill him.
 To fans' delight, he first declares that it's Morphing Time, morpher in hand, and then calls out "MASTODON!"
+In a meta sense, this helps explain team ups that happen in later series, as there is the implication that those powers could be repaired.

 - Justin Stewart, as well, in "True Blue to the Rescue."
 Storm Blaster had a morpher in his glove compartment.
 Although, unlike Adam, he wasn't actually seen morphing.